usaid-cs/yesterday-i-learned/random.md

 - [To start a headless VirtualBox image, hold the shift key while clicking start.](https://forums.virtualbox.org/viewtopic.php?f=6&t=51732)
 - `m3u8`s are `m3u`s with UTF-8 encoding.
 - Monday is the [ISO start of week](http://softwareengineering.stackexchange.com/questions/170496/why-did-the-iso-8601-committee-choose-monday-as-the-first-day-of-the-week).
 Outside of the wonderful world of standards, [the western hemisphere tend to start their week on a Sunday](https://en.wikipedia.org/wiki/Week#/media/File:First_Day_of_Week_World_Map.svg), and the eastern hemisphere, Monday.
 - What's fun about languages and locales is that the starting weekday for `fr` can be Monday or Sunday, depending on whether `-CA` is specified.
+What's fun about locales... is the currency symbol € ("euro") can go either before or after the number, depending on the country transacting it.
+If that's not fun enough, $ ("CAD") can either go before or after the number, *in the same country*, depending on the region of transaction.
 - [Erdinger non-alcoholic beer](http://singletrackworld.com/forum/topic/erdinger-alcohol-free-beer-recovery-drink) is sold as a sports drink.
 - Before you move, make sure the home insurance insurer covers your new address.
 - _Temperature arithmetic is not a trivial task.
 If I told you to multiple '10 degrees C' by 2, what would you get: 20 degrees C, or 293 degrees K _ 2?\* (Solution is akin to `timedelta`, where the units are always specified.)